The Rushing Edge of NIght

 Above and against the sheer cliff walls night hawks and swifts were

 catching the last thermal rush of warm desert air as it was

-In sand stone depressions, under rocky shade the late summer rains
+In sandstone depressions under rocky shade the late summer rains pooled

-The Ajo mountains lay on a line north to south allowing the view
+The Ajo mountains lay on a line north to south creating an expansive view.

 all movement on the desert floor below.

-To the east the impenetrable rugged mountains went on for miles.
+To the east the impenetrable rugged mountains stretch on for miles.